Term 2 2022 COVID smart measures for schools

 Book your vaccination

-Check if you or your child aged 5 and over are eligible for the COVID-19 vaccine and book an appointment near you.
+Children aged 5 and over are eligible for the COVID-19 vaccine, book an appointment near you.

 Early childhood education and childcare